kconfeiteiro/Flask-App-Template/README.md

 ## Quick Note

-I am not a web developer by trade, so please let me know if there are any inconsistencies
+I am not a web developer by trade, so please let me know if there are any inconsistencies.